Quick Summary

 Option 1: Move savings to a Cash ISA

 The most straightforward fix.
 Cash ISA interest is completely tax-free regardless of income or PSA.
-The £20,000/year contribution limit means you can't move all savings immediately, but over 2–3 years, most moderate savings balances can be ISA-sheltered.
+The £20,000/year contribution limit (falling for Cash ISAs from April 2027) means you can't move all savings immediately, but over 2–3 years, most moderate savings balances can be ISA-sheltered.

 For Scottish Higher-rate taxpayers: Prioritise Cash ISA for savings above £10,000–£12,500 where the 4–5% interest rate will exceed the £500 PSA.